 Trees are mostly upright and have modest vigor.
 Harvest time is around October, one to three weeks after Golden Delicious.
 The flavor of the fruits improves after a short cold storage but are still stellar right off the tree.

-This variety is reliably hardy to United States Department of Agriculture zones 4 to 8.
+This variety is reliably hardy to USDA zones 4 to 8.
 There are both dwarf and semi-dwarf forms.
 Suncrisp requires another apple variety as a pollinator such as Fuji or Gala.

 Select a location with plenty of sun and well-draining, fertile soil when growing Suncrisp apple trees.
-The site should receive at least 6 to 8 hours of full sun.
+The site should receive at least six to eight hours of full sun.
 The soil pH should be between 6.0 and 7.0.

 Plant bareroot trees when it is cool but there is no danger of frost.
 Soak the roots in water for up to two hours prior to planting.
 During this time, dig a hole twice as deep and wide as the spread of the roots.